Kernel approximation

 I’m especially interested in how it might be done using random linear algebra via random embeddings such as random projections.

-Also I guess we need to know trade-offs of computational time/space cost in approximation bounds, so that we can decide when to bother.
-When is it enough to reduce computational cost merely with support vectors, or to evaluate the kernels efficiently using, e.g. the Fast Gauss Transform and related methods, rather than coming up with alternative kernel bases? (e.g. you don’t want to do the fiddly coding for the Faust Gauss transform)
+Also, I guess we need to know trade-offs of computational time/space cost in approximation bounds, so that we can decide when to bother.
+When is it enough to reduce computational cost merely with support vectors, or to evaluate the kernels efficiently using, e.g. the Fast Gauss Transform and related methods, rather than coming up with alternative kernel bases? (e.g. you don’t want to do the fiddly coding for the Fast Gauss transform)

 Not the related but distinct (terminological collision) of approximating functions from convolution kernels.
-In kernel approximation we look for approximations, in some sense, to the component kernels themselves.
+In kernel approximation, we look for approximations, in some sense, to the component kernels themselves.

 A good introduction to what is going on is